 In this page we will take you through the basics of playing our 2-string fretless canjo.
 This canjo guide can be used also to start to learn beginner slide guitar technique on the middle 2 strings of a conventional 6-string instrument.
-(It can also be used to start learning to play our new travel-size mini Cuban cigar box guitar, as our latest instrument has exactly the same number of strings and tuning as the Salvage Sounds canjo – and is similarly fretless to be played with a slide)
+Or a 3-string cigar box guitar – playing on the high-two strings of the instrument, and leaving the low string as bass note.

 As the name suggests our instrument does not have metal frets to hold the string against to produce a note, as one would with a typical guitar or ukulele.
 Instead we change the pitch of a string with an object called a slide – a smooth cylindrical object worn over a finger on the player’s “fretting hand” (whichever feels most comfortable, though most players wear the slide on their ring finger).
 Some of our instruments come supplied with a courtesy metal Salvage Sounds starter slide.
 However, you may wish to upgrade to one of our bottleneck glass slides for a smoother, more luxurious sound.